kellysmith1008/Refresh/HCD.md

 The international standard for HCD in interactive systems defines four required activities, often shown as a cycle.
 You can use any methods you want as long as these four activities are demonstrably performed.
 We'll break down each of these four activities and provide examples over the next few slides.

-### Understand and specificy the context of use
+### Understand and specify the context of use
 <img width="333" height="210" alt="Understand and specify the context of use" src="https://github.com/user-attachments/assets/0a714639-62a6-4950-9f74-3daefdf1ecac" />

-The first activity is, "Understand and specifiy the context of use."
+The first activity is "Understand and specify the context of use."
 Tasks could include:
 * Identifying users and stakeholders
 * Describing tasks and workflows
 * Understanding environments, including physical, organizational, social, and technical environments.

-Outputs typically include personas, journey maps, workflow diagrams, environments analyses, and constraints.
+Outputs typically include personas, journey maps, workflow diagrams, environment analyses, and constraints.

 ### Specify user requirements
 <img width="333" height="210" alt="Specify user requirements" src="https://github.com/user-attachments/assets/69822d25-1818-4a64-b363-d4cbdc171294" />

-The next activity is, "Specify user requirements."
+The next activity is "Specify user requirements."
 From the context, you articulate the following requirements:
 * Functional
 * Usability
 * Experience or emotional